 The David Eales Memorial ride is an award-winning 6-8 day group charity ride from London (or Dunkerque) to Amsterdam each September.
-The ride is long but leisurely, averaging 60 miles (about 100km) each day.
+The ride is long but leisurely, averaging 75 kilometers (about 50 miles) each day.
 The cycling conditions in Belgium and the Netherlands are level and pleasant, allowing riders to take in the scenery along the route.

 Mo | Tu | We | Th | Fr | Sa | Su |